 4. Always credit your sources and say thanks

-6. Create your own chat to connect with parents and get their inputs
+6. Create your own chat to connect with parents and get their input

 7. Pass on information about events and updates

-8. Share across platforms – It is important to integrate your twitter with your other social media accounts such as
+8. Share across platforms – It’s important to integrate your Twitter with your other social media accounts such as

 Facebook, YouTube, etc.

-9. Establish your brand to create school spirit
+9. Establish your brand to create and promote school spirit

 10. Tweet regularly!!!